is-centre/datm-annotation-tool/README.md

 Both of these goals are achieved using painting tools implemented in a standalone component **QtImageAnnotator** derived from [PyQtImageViewer](https://github.com/marcel-goldschen-ohm/PyQtImageViewer).
 This component can be used separately from the application.
 It is available in the `ui_lib` folder.

+Note that for large images (over 4k by 4k resolution in either dimension) the painting will become slower (though still possible).

 Basic instructions on how to use the tool are provided next.

 ### Installation